 Sophie received her B.A. in Classical Archaeology from New York University in 2009, where she wrote her honors thesis on the 5th-3rd century B.C. ‘temple-boy’ statuettes from Cyprus, Italy, and Greece.
 During her time at NYU, she worked as an intern for the Metropolitan Museum of Art’s Greek and Roman Department.
 Sophie went on to complete her M.A. in Classical Archaeology at Florida State University, where her thesis explored depictions of the couple in Roman funerary monuments.
 She has excavated at Yeronisos in Cyprus, as well as Palazzaccio and Cetamura del Chianti in Italy.
 At Penn, Sophie hopes to pursue her interest in the cross-cultural appropriation of imagery, particularly within the context of the early Roman Empire.

 Lara received a B.A in Classical Archaeology from the City University of New York, Hunter College in 2011, and also holds a B.F.A in Theatrical Set Design from the University of North Carolina School of the Arts (2006).
 Her research interests center on the Hellenistic and Roman East, and particularly the relationship between the Roman and Parthian spheres in the South Caucasus and Northern Mesopotamia.
+Her dissertation is a consideration of Late Hellenistic and Roman-period eastern Transcaucasia, and relationships between Rome, Arsacid Parthia and the Steppe in this region.
 She has participated in archaeological fieldwork and research at Oglanqala (Naxcivan, Azerbaijan), Kurd Qaburstan (Iraqi Kurdistan), Satu Qala (Iraqi Kurdistan), Venta Icenorum (England) and at the Palazzo Imperiale (Ostia Antica, Italy).
 Before starting at Penn, she worked as a designer, draftsman and scenic painter for theater and film in New York.

 Nurith received her B.A. degree in Classical Archaeology and Art History from Tel Aviv University in 2004.
 She subsequently continued her M.A. studies in the Department of Archaeology and Ancient Near Eastern Cultures.
 She has participated in excavations at Apollonia-Arsuf, and Ashkelon in Israel and at Pachia-Ammos industrial area, Papadiokambos, and Petras cemetery in Crete.
 Since 2005 she has served as Assistant Director of the Kabri Archaeological Project, which includes both excavation and survey.
 Nurith joined the AAMW program as a Fulbright scholar and pursue her interests in Middle and Late Bronze Age cultures of the Aegean and the Levant regions.
 She has co-authored several articles on a varity of topics including painted plaster, textile, and architecture.
 Her dissertation is a comparative study of the emergence of palatial institutes in the Aegean and the Southern Levant during the beginning of the second millennium.